Close

 Magda Remisiewicz

-Magda has been in the ExCo from 2004-2019 and has been a member of the Editorial board of the WSG Bulletin for many years.
-She did a post-doc at the ADU at the University of Cape Town, and she is the Head of the Bird Migration Research Station at the University of Gdańsk in Poland.
+Magda was a member of ExCo from 2004-2019 and has been a member of the Editorial board of the WSG Bulletin for many years.
+She completed a post-doc at the ADU at the University of Cape Town, and she is the Head of the Bird Migration Research Station at the University of Gdańsk in Poland.
 She is a ringer of the WRG KULING and Operation Baltic.
 Magda has coordinated project Tringa glareola 2000.
 Her research focuses on migration and moult strategies of waders and passerines between Eurasia and Africa.